-The dean of student support services is charged with imposing sanctions/corrective actions on students who are found to have violated the policy.
+The dean of student engagement and support services is charged with imposing sanctions/corrective actions on students who are found to have violated the policy.
 Sanctions may include suspension, expulsion, probation, a warning, or any other sanction set forth in the code of student conduct.
 The director of human resources is charged with imposing sanctions/corrective actions on employees who are found to have violated the policy.

 Parties to the complaint may appeal the findings of the investigation.
 Appeals must be made in writing and submitted to the title IX coordinator within seven (7) calendar days of receipt of the written notification of the resolution of the investigation.
 All grounds for appeal shall be based on the emergence of new evidence that was previously unavailable, or based on the grounds that some aspect of this policy or procedure was not adequately followed.
 All appeals will be conducted in an impartial manner.

-Appeals involving students will be conducted by the vice president of student Affairs and greene center operations.
+Appeals involving students will be conducted by the vice president of student affairs and greene center operations.
 Appeals involving employees and/or third parties will be conducted by the vice president of business affairs.
 The vice president of student affairs and greene center operations and/or vice president of business affairs shall provide written notification of the outcome of the appeal within fourteen (14) calendar days of receipt of the notice of appeal.

 Objections concerning the outcome of the appeal, if any, must be submitted in writing to the President within five (5) calendar days of receipt of the written notification of the outcome of the appeal.
 If written objections are timely submitted, the President shall, within fourteen (14) calendar days of receipt of the written objections, review the findings as well as the objections to the investigation and provide a written notification of the President’s decision.